HomereAMK/Copenhagen-Popgen-Course_tyler/genotype_snp_calling_exercises/README.md

-Estimation of allele frequencies, SNP calling, and genotype calling from NGS data
+Estimation of allele frequencies, SNP calling, and genotype calling from NGS data-- homere´s modification
 =================================================================================

 For these excercises you will use whole genome sequencing data from 40 individuals of *Astatotilapia calliptera* from the crater